Building a Transport Package: The Right Way

 directory and that's always the one you should modify.

-If you make changes to the project config file and they have no effect, you're probably editing the wrong one.
+If you make changes to the project config file, and they have no effect, you're probably editing the wrong one.
 Just edit the right one and MyComponent will overwrite the one in the project directory with it when you run ExportObjects.

-Removing Stuff You Don't Need
+Removing Stuff You Don't Need in the config File

 $snippets => array(),